 Select an area of focus such as Business Law, Private and Public International Law, International Business and Dispute Resolution, Immigration Law, Criminal Law and Procedure, Intellectual Property, Human Rights and Social Justice Law, Environmental and Natural Resources Law, Health Law and Bioethics, and many others from the broad curriculum.

-TWO-YEAR LL.M.
-PROGRAM OPTION

-For some students, a longer period of study is vital to meeting educational and career goals.
-The two-year LL.M. provides an additional year to deepen knowledge of critical legal concepts.
+TWO-YEAR EXTENDED LL.M.
+PROGRAM OPTION For some students, a longer period of study is vital to meeting educational and career goals.
+The two-year Extended LL.M. provides an additional year to deepen critical legal concepts.
 For more information, please contact the LL.M.
 Admissions Director at llm@ucdavis.edu or +1 (530) 752-6081.

-LLM.
-CONCENTRATONS

-LL.M. students can receive a Concentration Certificate in the following specializations as part of their studies: Business Law, Intellectual Property law, Tax Law, Immigration Law, Criminal Law and Policy, and Environmental Law.
+TWO-YEAR ADVANCED LL.M.
+PROGRAM OPTION For some students, a longer period of study is vital to meeting educational and career goals.
+The two-year Advanced LL.M. offers an additional year of specialized study.
+For more information, please contact the LL.M.
+Admissions Director at llm@ucdavis.edu or +1 (530) 752-6081.

 UC Davis School of Law academic year LL.M. students may apply for transfer to the J.D.
-Program.

-- LSAT scores are not required - Successful completion of the LL.M. program is required
+Program. - LSAT scores are not required - Successful completion of the LL.M. program is required

-SUMMER LAW PROGRAMS
+PRE-LL.M.
+PROGRAMS

 Connections that last a lifetime

-At UC Davis School of Law, we support LL.M. students through our summer law programs.
-These programs will help you transition to life in the United States, improve your English and academic skills and give you an overview of the U.S. legal system as you prepare for an amazing year of LL.M. study.
+At UC Davis School of Law, we support LL.M. students through our summer pre-LL.M. programs.
+These programs will help you transition to life in the United States, improve your English, and give you an overview of the U.S. legal system as you prepare for an amazing year of LL.M. study.

 ORIENTATION IN U.S.A.
 LAW

 July 10 - July 28, 2023

 For more than 30 years, the Orientation in U.S.A.
 Law program has served lawyers, judges, prosecutors and defenders, notaries, law professors, pre-LL.M. students and business professionals who wish to gain a better understanding of the theories and practices of the U.S. legal system.
 The program combines classes, interactive activities (such as moot court), field trips and social events.

-ENGLISH FOR LEGAL PROFESSIONALS June 26 - July 7, 2023
+ENGLISH FOR LEGAL PROFESSIONALS

+June 26 - July 7, 2023

-Since 1990, this intensive program has provided an ideal introduction to and review of English and legal analysis as used by legal professionals in the United States.
-Interactive and supporting, English for Legal Professionals provides excellent preparation for legal professionals or law students who want to improve their legal English and legal analysis or who are preparing to enroll in an LL.M. program.
+Since 1992, this intensive program has provided an ideal introduction to and reviewof English and legal analysis as used by legal professionals in the United.
+States.
+Interactive and supporting, English for Legal Professionals provides excellent preparation for legal professionals, or law students who want to improve their legal English and legal analysis or who are preparing to enroll in an LL.M. program.

-Check law.ucdavis.edu/go/llm for information on our programs
+Check law.ucdavis.edu/go/llm for new and online programs PRE-LAW PROGRAM Academic Skills and Legal System Overview for Studing Law July 31 - August 12, 2023 The UC Davis School of Law is offering a two-week Pre-Law Program for prospective and incoming LL.M.and international J.D. students as well as legal practitioners who are interested in learning how to succeed in a US legal education environment.
+The program provides some introductory material on the fundamentals of the US legal system and will teach you how to succeed in your LL.M. or J.D.program.
+In addition, the program provides panels with formerstudents and professors who give tips and insights tosupport you in your academic success.

-Challenging academic program

-INTERNATIONALLY RENOWNED FACULTY
+Challenging academic program INTERNATIONALLY RENOWNED FACULTY